NetSamurai/phpMongoDB/README.md

 11. Inside the VS Code Terminal, issue the start command `docker compose up -d`.
 12. Click yes to firewall stuff as any pops up, you have a server now.
 13. http://localhost:8000/ is your website.
-14. http://localhost:8081/ is your database - admin/pass  is the HTTP basic auth. admin/password is the `MongoDB` password.
+14. http://localhost:8081/ is your database - admin/pass  is the HTTP basic auth. admin/password is the `MongoDB` login.
 15. In the extracted folder you'll see it added files to the workspace, dont delete those, its the database.
-16. Change desired PHP in the `/app` folder.
+16. Change all desired PHP code in the `/app` folder.

 Notes:
 | function | how-to |